 Full Body Protection

-To put it bluntly, there isn’t any point to wearing a suit if it doesn’t cover your entire body.
+To put it bluntly, there isn’t any point in wearing a suit if it doesn’t cover your entire body.
 If the other elements (gloves, boots, hats, and veils) aren’t included in your suit, you have to make sure that they will fit properly.

 A beekeeper suit should act as a barrier between your skin and your bees.
 If there are gaps between each part of it, or if the suit is missing some components, you won’t be fully protected.